How to Set Up a Saltwater Marine Reef Aquarium

 What's Involved in Setting Up a Marine Reef Tank?

 So what's so special about a saltwater aquarium compared to a freshwater one?
-And is it really that difficult in maintaining one?
-Well first off, I can tell you that the sheer beauty alone, of a fully operational saltwater aquarium is not only a very beautiful thing to behold when completed.
-Especially knowing you have created a piece of art with your own two hands.
+And is it really that difficult to maintain one?
+Well, first off, I can tell you that a fully operational saltwater aquarium is a very beautiful thing to behold when completed—especially with the knowledge that you have created a piece of art with your own two hands.

-But it is also one that will bring many many countless hours of pleasure and even may help you learn to relieve the stress a bit.
-And at first it might cost a few bucks, But this too, largely depends on the size of your tank setup.
+Not only is a saltwater aquarium beautiful, but it will also bring you many, many countless hours of pleasure and may even help you relieve stress a bit.
+And at first it might cost a few bucks—but this, too, largely depends on the size of your tank setup.

-Don't get me wrong - freshwater set-ups can be equally beautiful and rewarding to keep.
-And If you owned a basic 10 gallon or larger aquarium as a kid that was freshwater.
-Than it's a good chance that the love of this hobby is still engrained within you and you're now curious about how it would be to own a marine, or saltwater aquarium.
+Don't get me wrong—freshwater setups can be equally beautiful and rewarding to keep.
+And if you owned a basic 10-gallon or larger aquarium as a kid that was freshwater, then there's a good chance that the love of this hobby is still ingrained within you and you're now curious about how it would be to own a marine, or saltwater, aquarium.

-Many aquarists who are first introduced to the hobby, with a freshwater aquarium, often do so with the mindset that starting up a saltwater aquarium cannot be all that much more difficult.
-Let me forewarn you ahead of time, that you do not just fill up an empty tank with the saltwater from your local town beach and throw a few shells or fiddler crabs in it.
+Many aquarists who are first introduced to the hobby with a freshwater aquarium often do so with the mindset that starting up a saltwater aquarium cannot be all that much more difficult.
+Let me forewarn you ahead of time: You do not just fill up an empty tank with the saltwater from your local town beach and throw a few shells or fiddler crabs in it.

-But believe it or not, there actually are those select few who do just that!
-And get knee deep in water, literally speaking, before they do a little reseach on what's really involved in setting up a marine aquarium the correct way.
-When it comes down to saltwater aquaria and freshwater aquaria - chemistry is of utmost important.
+But, believe it or not, there actually are those select few who do just that!
+And get knee-deep in water, literally speaking, before they do a little research on what's really involved in setting up a marine aquarium the correct way.
+When it comes down to saltwater aquaria and freshwater aquaria, chemistry is of utmost importance.
 And this holds true for any size saltwater tank.
-Don't let the word chemistry frighten you.
+Don't let the word "chemistry" frighten you.
 I'll talk more about chemistry as well as biological filtration in another article.

 But there is a quick remedy called a freshwater dip.
 That may stress certain saltwater fish out a bit.
 But is a fairly effective way of ridding a fish of saltwater Ich for example.
 I will talk about this also in more detail along with water chemistry in that separate article I just mentioned.

-There is a term that you may have remembered me also using near the beginning of the article and that would be marine reef aquarium.
-I've added reef to marine and aquarium, to further educate the newbie to the saltwater end of the hobby to emphasize the fact that a marine reef aquarium not only can contain fish.
-But also a variety of invertebrates...( hermit crabs, Turbo snails, and a variety of shrimp species...coral banded and peppermint shrimps for example).
+There is a term that you may have remembered me also using near the beginning of the article, and that would be marine reef aquarium.
+I've added "reef" to marine and aquarium to further educate the newbie to the saltwater end of the hobby and to emphasize the fact that a marine reef aquarium not only can contain fish, but also a variety of invertebrates (hermit crabs, Turbo snails, and a variety of shrimp species—coral banded and peppermint shrimps, for example).

-In addition a wide assortment of coral species, both SPS, LPS and soft corals.
+In addition, reef tanks may contain a wide assortment of coral species, both SPS, LPS and soft corals.
 Here is yet another vast topic just too long to talk about in this article.
-And since the topic of various corals is so vast.
-This too I will talk a bit about and save some of the best stuff related to corals for last!
+And since the topic of various corals is so vast, this too I will talk a bit about and save some of the best stuff related to corals for last!
 Just in case you decide to go that route later on down the road, rather than the all salty fish route.

 Fish Are Friends